-The following table sets forth our capitalization as of March 31, 2007, on an actual basis and as adjusted to give effect to the sale by us of 3,000,000 shares of common stock at \$ per share in this offering and the receipt of the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, of \$.
+The following table sets forth our capitalization as of March 31, 2007.
+The following table does not include any adjustment that may result from our proposed public offering described elsewhere in this prospectus.
 You should read the information below in conjunction with our financial statements and the related notes and "Management's discussion and analysis or plan of operation" included elsewhere in this prospectus.

 March 31, 2007

-Actual As Adjusted

-Current portion of capital lease obligation \$ 105,405 \$ 105,405
+Current portion of capital lease obligation \$ 105,405

-Capital lease obligations, net of current portion 132,447 132,447
+Capital lease obligations, net of current portion 132,447

 Shareholders' equity:

 Preferred stock - 16,666,666 shares authorized, no shares issued and outstanding

-Common stock, \$.01 par value - 50,000,000 shares authorized, 9,835,621 and 12,835,621 shares issued and outstanding,
+Common stock, \$.01 par value - 50,000,000 shares authorized, 9,835,621 shares issued and outstanding 98,356

-respectively 98,356 128,356(1

 Additional paid-in capital 49,684,429

-Accumulated deficit (36,484,278) (36,484,278)
+Accumulated deficit (36,484,278)

-Accumulated and other comprehensive income 44,265 · · 44,265
+Accumulated and other comprehensive income 44,265

 Total shareholders' equity 13,342,772

-Total capitalization \$ 13,580,624 \$
+Total capitalization \$ 13,580,624